Ogestrel 0.5 / 50 Side Effects

 80. Key JD, Hammill WW, Everett L "Pulmonary embolus in an adolescent on oral contraceptives."
 J Adolesc Health 13 (1992): 713-5

-It is possible that some side effects of Ogestrel 0.5 / 50 may not have been reported.
-These can be reported to the FDA here.
-Always consult a healthcare professional for medical advice.
+Some side effects of Ogestrel 0.5 / 50 may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Ogestrel 0.5/50 (ethinyl estradiol / norgestrel)